 4.1 Initial Discovery: Identifying Online Video Repositories

-The first challenge instructors encounter is becoming aware that relevant OVRs exist, a task that is analytically distinct from locating individual videos for immediate classroom use.
+The first challenge instructors encounter is becoming aware that relevant OVRs exist, a task distinct from locating individual videos for immediate classroom use.
 In principle, discovery may occur through multiple channels, including platform search, professional networks, syllabus circulation, disciplinary journals, curated resource lists, newsletters, and institutional or project-based aggregation efforts.
 OVR discovery involves identifying websites, channels, or collections that consistently distribute pedagogically relevant content over time, enabling instructional practice to move beyond episodic searching toward sustained engagement with productive creators and sources (Burgess & Green, 2009; Cunningham & Craig, 2019).

 In practice, instructors typically rely on keyword searches through platforms such as Google or YouTube, which are optimized to surface individual items rather than stable collections.
 Search results are shaped by engagement metrics, personalization histories, and recency biases, privileging popular or entertaining clips while obscuring repositories that may have accumulated substantial instructional value but lack algorithmic prominence (Noble, 2018).
 As a result, discovery practices tend to favor short-term selection over long-term instructional planning.